HazemSabry/React---The-Complete-Guide-2024-incl.-React-Router-Redux-/Section23-react-hooks-in-detail/README.md

 ## 386. Server-side Routing & Required Configuration

-Learn about server-side routing and the necessary configurations required for deploying React apps to different hosting environments.
+Learn about server-side routing and the necessary configurations required for deploying React apps to different hosting environments .

 ---